percona/everest-doc/docs/install/install_everest_helm_charts.md

 # Install Percona Everest using Helm

-Helm is a package manager for Kubernetes applications.

-The Percona Everest Helm chart can be set up with a single command and includes all the resources required to deploy and manage Percona Everest on your Kubernetes cluster.

-The Helm chart simplifies the Percona Everest deployment process by packaging the configuration, dependencies, and templates.
-This streamlined approach ensures that everything can be set up smoothly without any hassle.
-For more information on Helm, refer to the official [documentation](https://helm.sh/docs/topics/charts/){:target="_blank"}.
+This guide demonstrates how to install Percona Everest using [Helm](https://helm.sh/) as an alternative to `everestctl install`.
+Helm charts simplify deployment by packaging all required resources and configurations, making it an ideal choice for automating and managing installations in Kubernetes environments.

+For more info, refer to the official documentation on [Helm charts](https://helm.sh/docs/topics/charts/#helm).

 ## Install Percona Everest

-You can install Percona Everest using Helm as an alternative method.
-{.power-number}

 1. Add the Percona Helm repository: